-Col. Todd R. Phinney is the Department of Leadership and Warfighting Chair.
-He is a graduate of the University of Georgia AFROTC program, with a Bachelor of Business Administration degree in Finance.
+Col. Todd R. Phinney is a graduate of the University of Georgia AFROTC program, with a Bachelor of Business Administration degree in Finance.
 He holds a Master of Business Administration degree from Embry-Riddle Aeronautical University.
 Phinney is an in-resident graduate of the Air Command and Staff College, the School of Advanced Air and Space Studies, and the U.S. Army War College Advanced Strategic Arts Program.
 Operationally, Phinney has more than 2000 hours in the F-16 based in the U.S., Europe and Republic of Korea.
 He was the 7th Air Force Deliberate Plans Flight Commander at Osan AB, ROK from 2003 to 2004.
 Most recently, Phinney served as the Director of Operations for (NATO) Combined Air Operations Centre Uedem, Germany.
 In this capacity, he also served in several leadership roles within the NATO Air Component Joint Force Air Component.

 Cmdr Robert E. Poling III - Department of Strategy